 5. Make It Easy To Access And Action

-If you’ve gone to the trouble of creating a social media policy, make sure it’s easily accessible.
+If you’ve gone through the trouble of creating a social media policy, make sure it’s easily accessible by your employees.
 Social media is omnipresent: your policy should be too.
-Make sure it’s part of your onboarding process, leave copies in the canteen, do a desk drop.
+Make sure it’s part of your onboarding process, leave copies in the canteen, do a desk drop and ensure its front and centre on your company intranet.
 People need ample chance to see, read and understand the policy and how important it is to all of them.